Does It Matter If They Don't Do It? ........ Yes it Does!

-- Turn the television OFF during homework time.
-No matter what they say, children cannot watch television and do their homework at the same time.
-The same applies to unrelated use of other technology such as laptops and ipods.
+- Turn the television and mobile phones OFF during homework time.
+No matter what they say, children cannot watch television or converse with their friends and do their homework at the same time.
+The same applies to unrelated use of other technology such as laptops, tablets and smartphones or iPods.

 - If some days there is no homework or not enough to fill the time allotted, then help fill it in, by talking to them about their homework, or getting them to spend time reading or improving their skills.